Vyral/jeff-riber/_posts/2025-09-04-is-the-northeast-florida-housing-market-crashing-in-2025.md

 {% include excerpt.html %}

-Is the Florida housing market heading for a crash, or are the headlines exaggerating?
-If you’ve been reading the news lately, you’ve probably seen plenty of “sky is falling” takes on Florida real estate.
-But when we zoom in on the numbers here in Northeast Florida, the picture looks less dramatic and more nuanced.
+Is the Florida housing market really crashing?
+If you’ve been reading headlines lately, you’ve probably seen plenty of “sky is falling” takes on Florida real estate.
+But when we focus on the numbers here in Northeast Florida, the reality looks less dramatic and far more balanced.

-Let’s break down where things stand in Duval, Clay, St. Johns, and Nassau Counties, what’s changed since last year, and what the trends suggest for the months ahead.
+Here’s a closer look at conditions in Duval, Clay, St. Johns, and Nassau Counties, how things compare to last year, and what the trends suggest for the months ahead:

-**Prices show a modest dip.** As of July 2025, the median sales price in Northeast Florida sits at $370,000, about 2.7% lower than in July 2024.
+**Prices show a gentle dip.** As of July 2025, the median sales price in Northeast Florida is $370,000, approximately 2.7% lower than it was in July 2024.

-* For buyers, that dip means a little more breathing room than they had a year ago.
+* For buyers, that dip provides a little more breathing room than last year.
-* For sellers, it’s not the same red-hot market of 2021 to 2022, but most homeowners who bought after 2022 still hold equity when you look at long-term price trends dating back to 2017.
+* For sellers, while it’s no longer the frenzy of 2021 to 2022, most homeowners who bought after 2022 still hold strong equity.

-{% include pullquote.html %}
+Long-term price data dating back to 2017 shows stability, making this more of an adjustment than a crash.

-So while prices have softened, this isn’t a wipeout; it’s more of a market adjustment.
+Inventory gives buyers more choices.
+Active listings have grown to 10,600 homes, up about 8% from 9,800 a year ago.
+This increase gives buyers more choices and stronger negotiating power.
+For sellers, it means pricing and presentation are more important than ever, since buyers have options.

-**Inventory gives buyers more options.** Active listings have increased to 10,600, up from just under 9,800 a year ago, representing an 8% rise.
-More inventory gives buyers options and puts some pressure on prices.
-Pending sales have remained in the 200 to 250 range per week.
-Activity dipped late summer but has recently picked back up, a positive sign heading into fall.
+Meanwhile, 200 to 250 homes are going under contract each week.
+That’s slightly below last year’s pace, but still indicates steady activity, with potential for more movement this fall as buyers respond to economic news.

-**Mortgage rates don’t follow the Fed.** Speculation about Fed rate cuts has grabbed attention, but mortgage rates track more closely with the 10-year Treasury yield.
-Even so, a Fed move can boost confidence, nudging hesitant buyers back into the market.
+Mortgage rates move beyond headlines.
+Mortgage rates don’t follow the Federal Reserve System (Fed) directly; they’re more closely tied to the 10-year Treasury yield.
+Even so, rate cuts can boost confidence, and confidence often sparks action.

-**Mortgage demand is building.** Mortgage application data shows plenty of activity, but many buyers have not yet moved forward.
-That suggests pent-up demand.
-If confidence improves this fall, more of those applications could turn into real sales.
+**Buyers are on the sidelines.** Mortgage application data shows a high level of interest, but many buyers are holding back for now.
+That signals pent-up demand.
+If conditions improve this fall, we could see a shift from “just looking” to “ready to buy,” which would quickly tip the balance back in favor of sellers.

-Northeast Florida’s market isn’t crashing; it’s recalibrating.
-Prices have cooled, inventory has grown, and demand is waiting on the sidelines.
-This fall will reveal whether those buyers finally make their move.
+**The Northeast Florida market isn’t crashing, it’s recalibrating.** Prices have cooled slightly, inventory has opened up, and buyers remain cautious but engaged.
+The real question is when those hesitant buyers decide to step in.
+When they do, momentum could swing back toward sellers.

-If you’re considering buying or selling and have questions about what these shifts mean for you, I’d be happy to chat.
-You can reach me at (904) 405-1995 or [**Jeff@PursuitRealEstate.com**](Jeff@PursuitRealEstate.com){: target="_blank" rel="noopener"}.
-I’m here to help you figure out the best next step with ease.
+Every market shift brings both challenges and opportunities.
+Whether you’re buying, selling, or just watching your home’s value, reach out at (904) 405-1995 or email at [**Jeff@PursuitRealEstate.com**](Jeff@PursuitRealEstate.com){: target="_blank" rel="noopener"}.
+I’d be glad to walk you through what today’s numbers mean for you.